Privacy rights

 • it is reasonably necessary for certain activities by or for a law enforcement agency.

-Health agencies
+Obligations for Health agencies

-For example, health agencies may only collect sensitive information (e.g. health information) in specific circumstances.
-A health agency may also give your personal information to someone outside the agency without relying on a permitted exception if the disclosure is for the purpose for which the information was obtained in the first place.
+The privacy principles for health agencies cover the same actions of collection, storage, use and disclosure, however they contain different obligations.
+For example, health agencies may only collect sensitive information—for example, health information—in specific circumstances.
+A health agency may also give your personal information to someone outside their agency without relying on a permitted exception if the disclosure relates to the same reason the information was obtained in the first place.

-Make a privacy complaint
+How to make a privacy complaint

-Step 1—Make a complaint to the relevant agency
+Step 1—Contact the relevant agency

-If you are not satisfied with their response, you can make a formal written privacy complaint through the complaints process set up by the agency, explaining the act or practice you are concerned about.
-It is a good idea to keep a copy of the complaint for your records.
+If you are not satisfied, you can make a formal written privacy complaint to the agency explaining the act or practice you are concerned about.
+Keep a copy of the complaint for your records.

-Step 2—Make a complaint to the OIC
+Step 3—Make a complaint to the Office of the Information Commissioner

-Your written complaint must include:
+Your written complaint to the OIC must include:

 • details of the act or practice you are complaining about